-The effect of over-the-counter or prescription feminine products that may be present in urogenital specimens (Table 18), over-the-counter oral hygiene products that may be present in oropharyngeal specimens (Table 19) and of hygiene and prescription products that may be present in anorectal specimens (Table 20) were evaluated.
-Testing was done using pooled clinical specimens (vaginal swab, urine and PreservCyt® specimens were used to represent urogenital) with spiking of potential interfents at levels expected from normal patient usage.
-Interferents were tested in CT/NG negative specimen pools as well as in specimen pools with CT/NG at ≤ 120 EB/mL and ≤ 1.2 CFU/mL, depending on the specimen type tested.
-CT serovars D and I and NG strains 2948 and 891 were used in this study.
+The effect of over-the-counter or prescription feminine products that may be present in urogenital specimens (Table 19), over-the-counter oral hygiene products that may be present in oropharyngeal specimens (Table 20) and of hygiene and prescription products that may be present in anorectal specimens (Table 21) were evaluated.
+Testing was done using pooled clinical specimens (vaginal swab, urine and PreservCyt specimens were used to represent urogenital) with spiking of potential interferents at levels expected from normal patient usage.
+Interferents were tested in CT/NG negative specimen pools as well as in specimen pools with CT/NG at $\leq 120~EB/mL$ and $\leq 1.2~CFU/mL$, depending on the specimen type tested.
+CT serovars D and I and NG strains 2948 (ATCC 19424) and 891 were used in this study.

 Of the over-the-counter (OTC) feminine hygiene and prescription products tested in urogenital specimens, Metronidazole, Replens, RepHresh Odor Eliminating Vaginal Gel and RepHresh Clean Balance produced false negative or invalid results.
+These products contain carbomer(s).
+Products containing carbomer(s) have been shown to generate false negative and invalid results.
+Table 19 is not intended to be a comprehensive list of carbomer containing products.
 None of the OTC oral hygiene products tested in oropharyngeal swabs or the OTC anorectal hygiene and prescription products tested in anorectal swabs produced interference to the test when examined at concentrations expected through typical product use.

-Table 18 List of substances tested for interference in urogenital specimens
+Table 19 List of substances tested for interference in urogenital specimens